 As an expressive arts therapist, I am passionate about supporting people to heal, grow and discover who they are through the arts (visual arts, music, dance/movement, drama, sandplay, poetry, creative writing, journaling, etc).
 I have a strong personal background in the arts, including music, drawing, painting, ceramics, collage, multi-media art, photography, and dance.
-I also have had a personal daily meditation practice since 1987 and yoga since 2003.
+I have had a personal daily meditation practice since 1987 and yoga since 2003.

 I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors, and a member of the International Expressive Arts Therapy Association.